Tassos Marinos Tassos Marinos Joomla Extensions

 Step 1: Create the form

-In order to create a calculation, we need a form with fields of course!
-In our example, we are going to use just 3 Text or Number fields and a submit button.
-Let's call the 1st field number1, the 2nd field number2 and the 3rd one for the calculated value, result.
+In order to create a calculation, we need a form with fields, of course!
+In our example, we are going to use just three Text or Number fields and a submit button.
+Let's call the first field number 1, the second field number 2, and the third one for the calculated value, result.

 Convert Forms Field Calculations New Form